 Approximately 7% of Americans develop post-traumatic stress disorder (PTSD).
-If you’re concerned about PTSD and trauma, call Adejoke Adedeji, APRN, at Nexus of Hope Psychiatry & Mental Health Wellness in Edina, Minnesota.
+If you’re concerned about PTSD and trauma, call Adejoke Adedeji, APRN, at Nexus of Hope Psychiatry & Mental Health Wellness in Lakeville, Minnesota.
 They offer comprehensive, patient-focused treatment plans to help you recover from PTSD and restore your quality of life.
 Call Nexus of Hope or schedule a consultation online today.

 Post-traumatic stress disorder (PTSD) is a type of psychiatric disorder that can develop after you live through a traumatic experience.
 However, experiencing trauma doesn’t mean that you’re going to get PTSD.

 It’s normal to have symptoms of anxiety and depression after a traumatic experience and, in most cases, these feelings subside with time.
 PTSD tends to emerge in the months following a trauma, and the symptoms become more intense and disruptive with time.

 In most cases, PTSD causes four types of symptoms: intrusive memories, avoidance behavior, negative thoughts, and heightened reactions.
 Your symptoms can range in severity, although they often get worse when left untreated.

 Flashback and nightmares are the most well-known types of intrusive memories triggered by PTSD.
 Your memories may be so vivid and realistic that you feel like you’re repeatedly reliving the trauma.

 Many patients with PTSD go out of their way to avoid reminders of their trauma, which can stimulate intrusive memories and other negative symptoms.
 You might also avoid talking or even thinking about the event.